- Low-Volume, Hi-Margin

 - Reduced government compliance requirements

 In this type of model, the gross margin in absolute dollars is a direct reflection on volume.
-So competition is significantly keen.
-The best example of this is gas stations.
+Competition is significantly keen.
+The best example of this are gas stations.
 In general, most gas retailers only have about an 18 cent contribution margin per gallon of gas sold.
-So when the station down the street has his price 10 cents lower, he is really trying to garner market share that week.
+When the station down the street has his price 10 cents lower, he is really trying to garner market share that week.

-By the way, the number one company in the world uses this business model.
+By the way, the number one company in the world using this business model.
 You guessed it: Wal-Mart.

 Based on this, you would think that it would really be tuff in your low-volume, low-margin business activity.
 Why would anyone get involved in that type of business model?
 Let’s find out.